 CENTRAL RISKS

-Consti divides risks to the Company’s business into four categories: strategic and operative risks, as well as financing risks and risks of injury or damage.
+Consti divides risks to the Company’s business into four categories: strategic, operational, financial, and risks of injury or damage.

 Strategic risks